joshmaglione/hypigu/md_files/docs/constructors.md

 - the hyperplane arrangement associated with the linear factors of the given polynomial.

 We require that the given polynomial *only* have linear factors.
 Strings are also acceptable input and will be interpreted by SageMath (so they should be formatted accordingly).
-The underlying field for symbolic expressions is assumed to be $\mathbb{Q}$.
+The underlying field for such symbolic expressions is assumed to be $\mathbb{Q}$.

 #### Example (Boolean arrangement yet again)